pateba06/AngularApp-AllTopicInOne/README.md

 develop4 - This branch has topic from 15th

+develop5 - This branch has topic from 21

 In this app it will cover most topic in one app.
 I am creating branch for each topic then on periodical increment I will merge that into Main branch.

 01-AngularBasicSetup branch